TalBar4444/CustomAlertDialog/README.md

 ### Dialog Types

-Each Dialog has its own top color, icon, title and message + its own featured.
+Each Dialog has its own top color, icon, title and message.
 There are 5 types of dialogs available:
 * [CustomSuccessDialog](#customsuccessdialog)
 * [CustomErrorDialog](#customeerrordialog)
 * [CustomWarningDialog](#customwarningdialog)